alexmanrique/blog/_posts/2018-08-02-migrate-to-the-last-version.md

 How often we should update
 -------------------------------------
 The newest stable software should be used and migrate as soon as possible to the latest versions.
 GA (general availability) version should be used because those versions are more stable rather than beta or alpha, which are versions that are released to a reduced group of users to detect possible problems.
 Versions after the alpha or beta are good choices because the number of bugs is reduced comparing with beta and alfa versions.
-I.e: Nowadays browsers update automatically like Google Chrome or Firefox and don't give you the choice of not updating.

 Forced to migrate cakephp version
 -----------------------------------